Production of commodities in manufacturing, mining and quarrying

 |Manufacturing||717 452 300||884 448 043||23.3||3 188 333||7 700 789||141.5|

 |¹The figures for 2021 were corrected 23 June 2023 at 13.30. ²Unit and quantity (sold own production, 2022) of Prodcom code 10.71.11.00 was corrected on 15 August 2023.|

 A detailed distribution of sold production and quantity, in accordance with the EU production statistics PRODCOM.
 Sold production is divided into 8-9-digit production codes and aggregated up to industries to make them comparable with other types of manufacturing statistics.

-A local kind-of-activity unit (local KAU) is defined as a functional unit which at a single physical location is engaged mainly in activities within a specific activity group.
+A local kind-of-activity unit (KAU) is a functional unit which at a single physical location is engaged mainly in activities within a specific activity group.
 This definition conforms to the definition by ISIC Rev. 3.

-An enterprise is defined as an organisational unit comprising all economic activities which one owner is involved inside.
+An enterprise is an organisational unit comprising all economic activities which one owner is involved inside.
 Hence an enterprise is a legal unit covering one or more production units (local KAUs).

 The following guidelines are used in order to divide the activity of an enterprise into separate local KAUs: